fralau/mkdocs-mermaid2-plugin/README.md

     mermaid.initialize(...)
     </script>

-To interpret that code it needs a call to the Mermaid library:
+To interpret that code it inserts a call to the Mermaid library:
 ```javascript
 <script src="https://unpkg.com/mermaid/dist/mermaid.min.js">
 </script>